Diversified strategies

 Performance commentary

-• In this context, the Fund recorded a positive performance, outperforming its reference indicator.
+• Over the month, the Fund delivered a positive performance, outperforming its reference indicator mainly driven by our equity exposure.

 Outlook strategy